johnwcowan/r7rs-work/SyslogCowan.md

   * Reserved field, value is "-"
   * Message in UTF-8

-The priority field is a decimal number expressed in ASCII like `<nnn>`, where `nnn` is 1-3 ASCII digits without leading 0s.
+The priority field is a decimal number expressed in ASCII, like `<nnn>`, where `nnn` is 1-3 ASCII digits without leading 0s.
 Note that the angle brackets are literal.
 These represent the `severity` as a numeric value 0 to 7